Unless I’m invoicing clients at the end of the month, I don’t like math. There is a Chinese in the household for all my number needs.

 And we got married.

-There was no party, no engagement period, no white dress—we did have rings but only because we bought them on the way to the ceremony.
+There was no party, no engagement period, and no white dress—we did have rings but only because we bought them on the way to the ceremony.

 We got married because… well, this doesn’t sound very romantic, but we had to, for my permanent residence application.
-We must have done something right though, because we are still together—and look, we even have a kid!
+We must have done something right though because we are still together—and look, we even have a kid!

-Early 2005, I finally decided to adopt Canada, a country where I ended up by chance.
+In early 2005, I finally decided to adopt Canada, a country where I ended up by chance.
 I’m a Chinese studies major and I had always thought I would settle in China.
 Of course, back then, I was naïve and I hadn’t fully appreciated the challenges of fitting in as a Westerner in a monoethnic culture.
 Scratch China.
 Meet up with Feng on the other side of the world, travel and travel some more and land in Ottawa because no more money to travel.

 It took almost two years for me to consider “marrying” Canada.
 First, I didn’t speak English well.
-Second, I didn’t know the culture at all—like most French, I had heard of Quebec, that was it.
+Second, I didn’t know the culture at all—like most French, I had heard of Quebec, and that was it.
 Finally, I am a French woman, goddammit, I don’t move halfway across the world for a guy.
 Hollywood and countless novels proved it was often a recipe for disaster.

 Canada and I were on cordial but neutral terms for a while.
 Little by little, I fell in love with the country and I realized I could make it work for me.
 Plus, I was tired of teary goodbyes in airports.

 “Alright, let’s do it,” I eventually said.
-There was no other option with reasonable chance of success.
+There was no other option with a reasonable chance of success.
 I was 22 and I had just graduated from university, I was not eligible as a skilled worker.

 I wish I could write that Feng hugged me, proposed formally and that we sealed the deal by having sex all night but it didn’t happen this way.